openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

  Confirm that the instance cannot communicate with that IP address.
  Configure a new MAC address on the instance associated with the logical port.
  Confirm that the instance cannot communicate with that MAC address and the original IP address.

+**Expected result**

 Instance should not communicate with new ip and mac addresses but it should communicate with old IP.

 TC-075: Check creation instance in the one group simultaneously.
 ----------------------------------------------------------------